instructure/vector/README.md

    you actually need the capacity so you can begin evasive maneuvers.

-Vector examines your existing CloudWatch alarms tied to your Auto Scaling groups, and checks those metrics in the past.
-It does this by comparing the "Load" of the metric in the past versus the present.
-The "Load" of a metric is defined as the metric_value * number_of_current_instances.
+Vector examines your existing CloudWatch alarms tied to your Auto Scaling groups, and predicts if they will be triggered in the future based on what happened in the past.

+*Note* This only works with metrics that are averaged across your group
+- like CPUUtilization or Load.
+If you auto-scale based on something like QueueLength, Predictive Scaling will not work right for you.

-Vector will first check the metric load right now and the metric load in the past, based on the lookback window.
-If those are within a threshold, we assume that the future will mirror the past and continue.
+For each lookback window you specify, Vector will first check the current value of the metric * the number of nodes, and the past value of the metric * the past number of nodes.
+If those numbers are close enough (within the threshold specified by `--ps-valid-threshold`), then it will continue.

+Vector will then go back to the lookback window specified, and then forward in time based on the lookahead window (`--ps-lookahead-window`).
-Vector then retrieves the load of the metric from the past plus the lookahead window.
-That load is divided by the current number of instances to get the "predicted load".
-That value is compared against the alarm, and if it would send the alarm into ALARM state, it triggers the scaleup policy.
+It will compute the metric * number of nodes then to get a predicted aggregate metric value for the current future.
+It then divides that by the current number of nodes to get a predicted average value for the metric.
+That is then compared against the alarm's threshold.

-This method will only work if multiplying your metric by # of instances to come up with a representation of load across the group makes sense.
-For things like CPUUtilization this is true.
-Other metric types should be thought through.
+For example:

+> You have an alarm that checks CPUUtilization of your group, and will
+> trigger the alarm if that goes above 70%.
+Vector is configured to use a
+> 1 week lookback window, a 1 hour lookahead window, and a valid-threshold
+> of 0.8.
+>
+> The current value of CPUUtilization is 49, and there are 2 nodes in the
+> group.
+CPUUtilization 1 week ago was 53, and there were 2 nodes in the
+> group.
+Therefor, total current CPUUtilization is 98, and 1 week ago was
+> 106. Those are within 80% of each other (valid-threshold), so we can
+> continue with the prediction.
+>
+> The value of CPUUtilization 1 week ago, **plus** 1 hour was 45, and
+> there were 4 nodes in the group.
+We calculate total CPUUtilization for
+> that time to be 180.
+Assuming no new nodes are launched, the predicted
+> average CPUUtilization for the group 1 hour from now is 180 / 2 = 90%.
+> 90% is above the alarm's 75% threshold, so we trigger the scaleup
+> policy.

 If you use Predictive Scaling, you probably also want to use Flexible Down Scaling (below) so that after scaling up in prediction of load,